|

 A TRUE AMERICA

-On the move in Culver City’s fertile
+On the move in Culver

-entertainment industry, Cheryl Quintana Leader
+City's fertile entertainment industry, Cheryl

-and producers whose point of view reflects an
+writers, directors, and producers whose point

-America lush with diverse hues.
-As destiny would
+of view reflects an America lush with diverse

-have it, on my journey to discover what’s right
+hues.
+As destiny would have it, on my journey

-energy source at t a public speaking engagement
+at a public speaking engagement for Multicultural

-for Multicultural Americans of Southern
+Americans of Southern California.
+With

-piercing blue eyes, and the high cheek bones of an
+piercing blue eyes, and the high cheek bones

-ancient Aztec goddess, Quintana Leader moved the
+of an ancient Aztec goddess, Quintana Leader

-audience with the screening of her award-winning
+moved the audience with the screening of her

-short film, “Tanto
+award-winning short film, "Tanto Tiempo"

-Tiempo” (So Much Time).
+(So Much Time).

 Click